 Our summer water quality monitoring program includes participation in the Michigan Cooperative Lakes Monitoring Program (CLMP): Since 2008, GLQO volunteers have participated in CLMP—a partnership between EGLE, and the Michigan Lakes and Streams Association—to take basic water quality measures in Gull and Little Long Lakes from May through September.
 You can click to see the recent CLMP results for Gull Lake and Little Long Lake.

 Collaboration with the Kellogg Biological Station (KBS): Early collaboration between the GLQO and KBS helped bring about construction of the Gull Lake sewer system, which was instrumental in reversing trends in declining water quality in Gull Lake in the 1970’s.
 A summary of that work was published in The Michigan Riparian (Tessier and Lauff 1992); you can read it here (go to p.
 12).
 The GLQO has continued to partner with KBS to conduct more in-depth testing of Gull Lake, Little Long Lake, and the major inflows to those lakes.
 KBS staff have compiled historical data to provide a picture of trends in water quality in our watershed.
 A summary of this work was compiled by Dr. Steve Hamilton in 2022.

 Why Monitor Water Quality?

 But we cannot take the high quality of our lakes and streams for granted.
-Runoff and ground water leakages from lawn fertilizers, agriculture, and septic systems can overload lakes and streams with nutrients and other contaminants and accelerate their decline.
+Runoff and ground water inputs from fertilizers, agriculture, and septic systems can overload lakes and streams with nutrients and other contaminants and accelerate their decline.
 Resulting algal blooms, excessive plant growth, mucky bottom sediments, and related problems can reduce the recreational value of our waterways, harm wildlife, and lower property values.